-In addition, learning How to Legal will also give you confidence, respect, and an appreciation for the ethical judges, who live by their oaths.
-The judges who faithfully apply the laws, and stand firm against corruption.
+In addition, learning How to Legal will empower you.
+It will also give you confidence, respect, and an appreciation for the ethical, oath-follower judges.
+These judges faithfully apply the laws, and stand firm against corruption.

 These are the judges who are preserving the integrity of the legal system and democracy.
 The same applies to all ethical officers of the court.

-We here at How to Legal (it’s just me, actually) respect, appreciate, and admire the oath-following judges who follow the canons and rules.
-I don’t want to see ethical judges or anyone else harmed by fake news—or hurt because of judicial misconduct.
+We here at How to Legal (it’s just me) respect, appreciate, and admire the oath-following judges.
+I don’t want to see ethical judges or anyone else harmed by fake news, defamation, deceptive trade practices—or hurt because of judicial misconduct.

 So we How to Legal.

-Given what is published in America does not stay in America, America’s legal system may affect you even if you are not in America.
-This fake news crisis is not just an American problem.
+Given what is published in America does not stay in America, America’s legal system may affect you if you are not in America.
+This fake news crisis is not solely an American problem.

 It’s affecting the world.
 That means everyone can benefit from How to Legal.